LabVIEW includes extensive documentation for new and experienced LabVIEW users.

 Use the LabVIEW Help to access information about LabVIEW programming concepts, step-by-step instructions for using LabVIEW, and reference information about LabVIEW VIs, functions, palettes, menus, and tools.

-Access the LabVIEW Help by selecting Help»Search the LabVIEW Help.
-You also can print a help topic or a book of help topics from the LabVIEW Help.
+You can print a help topic or a book of help topics from the LabVIEW Help.

 Refer to the following additional documentation resources for information about specific functionality in LabVIEW:

-The following print documents contain information that you might find helpful as you use LabVIEW:
+The following documents contain information you might find helpful as you use LabVIEW:

-These documents are available in print and as PDFs in the labview\manuals directory.
+These documents are available as PDFs in the labview\manuals directory.
 You must have Adobe Reader 6.0.1 or later installed to view or search the PDF versions of these manuals.